 - Those insects that have public health significance for disease transmission, property damage, such as cockroaches, ticks, mosquitoes, lice, bedbugs and termites, etc.

 - Defined by the Noise Control Act or N.J.S.A.
 13:1G, Noise Control Regulation N.J.A.C.
-7:29 and the Model Noise Control Ordinance, or Pennington Borough Noise Ordinance and or any prohibitive activities in this chapter.
+7:29 and the Model Noise Control Ordinance, or Pennington Borough Noise Ordinance and or any prohibitive activities in this article.